-Hydrangeas are a very water loving flower.
+A hydrangea bridal bouquet needs a lot of water to stay fresh.
 That's why it frustrates me to see pictures of hydrangeas included in hand-tied bridal bouquets.
 There is a simple fact known to professional florists . . . hydrangeas wilt quickly without a water source.
 Period.

 No matter what you see pictured in bridal magazines or on numerous Pinterest boards, keep in mind . . . hydrangeas die without water!
 But for years florists were also advised not to put hydrangeas in florist foam.